aseprite/docs/troubleshooting.md

 Aseprite uses an asynchronous rendering on macOS ([CALayer's drawsAsynchronously](https://developer.apple.com/documentation/quartzcore/calayer/1410974-drawsasynchronously?language=objc)).
-Since Aseprite v1.2.20 you can disable this in case that you have some problems e.g. black rectangles in the screen --anyway the performance will drop significantly if you are using a [color profile](color-profile.md) like Display P3--.
+Since Aseprite v1.2.20 you can disable this in case that you have some problems e.g. black rectangles in the screen (anyway the performance will drop significantly if you are using a [color profile](color-profile.md) like Display P3).

 To disable this:
 1. Close Aseprite